Polish literature

 In the aftermath of the failed January uprising, the new period of Polish Positivism began to advocate skepticism and the exercise of reason.
 The modernist period known as the Young Poland movement in visual arts, literature and music, came into being around 1890, and concluded with the Poland's return to independence (1918).
 Notable authors included Kazimierz Przerwa-Tetmajer, Stanisław Przybyszewski and Jan Kasprowicz.
 The neo-Romantic era was exemplified by the works of Stefan Żeromski, Władysław Reymont, Gabriela Zapolska, and Stanisław Wyspiański.
-In 1905 Henryk Sienkiewicz received a Nobel Prize in literature for his Quo Vadis inspiring a new sense of hope.
+In 1905 Henryk Sienkiewicz received a Nobel Prize in literature, inspiring a new sense of hope.
 Literature of the Second Polish Republic (1918–1939) encompasses a short, though exceptionally dynamic period in Polish literary consciousness.
 The socio-political reality has changed radically with Poland's return to independence.
 New avant-garde writers included Julian Tuwim, Stanisław Ignacy Witkiewicz, Witold Gombrowicz, Czesław Miłosz, Maria Dąbrowska and Zofia Nałkowska.

 In the World War II years of German and Soviet occupation of Poland, all artistic life was dramatically compromised.
 Cultural institutions were lost.
 Out of 1,500 clandestine publications in Poland, about 200 were devoted to literature.

 Much of Polish literature written during the Occupation of Poland appeared in print only after the conclusion of World War II, including books by Nałkowska, Rudnicki, Borowski and others.
 The situation began to worsen dramatically around 1949–1950 with the introduction of the Stalinist doctrine by the Minister of Culture and Art Włodzimierz Sokorski.
 Poland had three Nobel Prize winning authors in the later 20th century: Isaac Bashevis Singer (1978), Czesław Miłosz (1980) and Wisława Szymborska (1996).
 In the early 21st century, yet another writer was awarded the Prize: Olga Tokarczuk (2018).